marcuswestin/WebViewJavascriptBridge/README.md

 		NSLog(@"Received message from javascript: %@", data);
 	}];

-4) Go ahead and send some messages from Objc to javascript:
+4) Go ahead and send some messages from ObjC to javascript:

 	[javascriptBridge send:@"Well hello there"];
 	[javascriptBridge send:[NSDictionary dictionaryWithObject:@"Foo" forKey:@"Bar"]];